ABS annual confirmation

-- adviser business activities including clients and types of products and services.
+- Adviser business activities, including clients and types of products and services; and

-- compliance arrangements including advertising and disclosure, suitability of advice processes and record-keeping.
+- Compliance arrangements, including advertising and disclosure, suitability processes and record keeping.

 Some examples that may trigger a requirement to update the ABS (before the confirmation is provided to the FMA) are below: